kubedb/docs/docs/guides/neo4j/pitr/archiver.md

 - A provisioner for persistent volumes.
 The example uses `local-path` and requests `2Gi` per database pod; choose a storage class appropriate for your environment.
 - Bash, `jq`, and OpenSSL for the commands below.

-> **Tested environment:** This walkthrough was exercised on September 10, 2026, using Neo4j `2026.06.0-enterprise`, Sidekick `v0.0.15`, and development builds of KubeDB and KubeStash.
-This records the validation environment; it is not a minimum supported release declaration.
-Verify that your installed controller, CRDs, catalog, and addons support these fields together.

 Check the installed API and addon before continuing:

 ```bash